What should we be doing today

 it takes, concretely, to capture unmet opportunities for major near-term

-links to APRA-E “request for information” and my detailed response to the
+APRA-E “request for information” and my detailed response to the same.)

 August 2009: How to break our